ssmiller25/civo-marketplace-template/README.md

-# civo-marketplace-template
+# Civo Marketplace Template

-Template for Marketplace App
+A templated makefile and various utlities to help in building out a [Civo Kubernetes Marketplace App](https://github.com/civo/kubernetes-marketplace).